okuvshynov/experiments/split_model/README.md

 ### TODO:
 ```
 [ ] merge lora back with base model weights and export model in original format.
 Current 'save' would just save a copy of the original model;
+[ ] rope -- current implementation and weights published by Meta have slighly different logic and precompute slightly different things.
+Needs to be fixed so that computation is actually the same;
 [ ] make lora params (rank, alpha, dropout) easily configurable;
 [ ] check if/how it works on CUDA;
 [ ] optimizations - prefetch the next layer/input, save asyncronously, etc;